-Title XI also requires the ASC to make grants to the States in accordance with policies developed by the ASC in support of State enforcement activities, in addition to other areas.
-16 In 2018, the ASC provided \$310,000 in grant funds for attendees' meeting materials, lodging and travel expenses.
-The ASC is committed to assisting the States with grant funds and the Investigator Training Program is an important facet of the ASC's State Grant Program.
-Since the Investigator Training Program started in 2009, almost \$2.5 million in grant funds has been given to support the States.
+Title XI requires the ASC to make grants to the States in accordance with policies developed by the ASC in support of State enforcement activities, in addition to other areas.
+In 2019, the ASC provided \$243,000 in grant funds for the development and support of investigator training courses (Investigator Training Program) for State personnel.
+The grant funds cover attendees' meeting materials, lodging and travel expenses.
+Since the Investigator Training Program started in 2009, over \$2.7 million in grant funds has been given to support the States.
 The ASC continues to review other options for the use of State grant funds, including additional educational programs for State regulators.

-16 Title XI § 1109(b)(5), 12 U.S.C. § 3338(b)(5).
+Title XI $\S$ 1109(b)(5), 12 U.S.C. $\S$ 3338(b)(5).